anatomio/hugo-image-archive-theme/README.md

 ## Demo

-# TODO: change url: You can see it in action on [Hugo Themes site](http://themes.gohugo.io/theme/phugo/).
+You can see it in action on [Github](http://anatomio.github.io/hugo-image-archive-theme/).

 ## Contents